Pawloland/Restart-to-the-same-OS/bootsequence_variant_skips_os_selection_override_screen/README.md

     To make sure that the `Event Viewer` is able to log the event that tells about the restart.
 It's needed in the step 10 of the setup instructions, where we are filtering for the event that tells us what string to use in the XML code.
 2. **It doesn't work with linux/grub/refind etc. What now?**

-    These instructions are only applicable for boot entries that are booted using the only one Windows Boot Manager - so basically only Windows OSes.
-If you aren't using Windows Boot Manager, you have 2 options:
+    These instructions are only applicable for boot entries that are booted using the only one WBM - so basically Windows OSes.
+If you aren't using WBM, you have 2 options:

     - Set the `BOOTNEXT` EFI variable to the currently booted OS, which takes higher priority than the currently installed boot manager of your choice (but is very not pleasant to do from Windows without writing come c++/c# code).